neotazman/anagram-finder/README.md

 _(Put your project plan here.
 It could be pseudocode, an outline-style development plan, etc. But whatever form you choose, it should be detailed enough that another developer could feasibly use it to implement your solution.)_

+1. take words and alphabetize them
+2. take input and alphabetize them

 ## Reflection

 What different approaches or techniques did you consider when planning your implementation?
 What were the advantages and disadvantages of those alternatives?